ingo/ingo.github.io/_recipes/chicken_kataifi_schnitzel_with_schug_tehina.md

 time: 40 minutes
 title: Chicken Kataifi Schnitzel with Schug Tehina
 ---

+A recipe adapted from the menu of K'Far, a Brooklyn restaurant.
+These chicken schnitzels are coated in shredded kataifi dough for an extra crispy crust, then served with a zesty schug tehina sauce.
+Schug is a spicy Yemenite green chili sauce that pairs nicely with the crispy chicken.
+The original recipe comes from K'Far, a restaurant in Brooklyn known for its flavorful Levantine food.
 This recipe was adapted from the menu of K'Far, a Brooklyn restaurant.
 The crispy chicken schnitzel is coated with a crunchy kataifi crust and served with a spicy schug tehina sauce.
 You can typically find kataifi in the Middle Eastern section of a supermarket or order it online.

 ### Ingredients